Willis Resilience Expedition: World Speed Record Attempt

-After the scientific survey was complete, the Willis Resilience Expedition set off on December 3, 2013 from the Ross Ice Shelf where Liautaud and Stoup began their journey skiing 640 km to the South Pole, crossing the Transantarctic Mountains, which ascend to 4,500 meters at the summit.
+After the scientific survey was complete, the Willis Resilience Expedition set off on December 3, 2013, from the Ross Ice Shelf where Liautaud and Stoup began their journey skiing 640 km to the South Pole, crossing the Transantarctic Mountains, which ascend to 4,500 meters at the summit.

-They set an unsupported “coast to Pole” speed record.
-Breaking the record set in 2011 by Norway's Christian Eide, via a different route.
-Liautaud also became the youngest person to reach both the North and the South Poles.
+They set an unsupported “coast to Pole” speed record, breaking the record set on a different coast to Pole route in 2011 by Norway's Christian Eide.
+Liautaud also became the youngest person to reach the North and the South Poles in what is known as the 'polar hat trick', though Jade Hameister beat his record in 2016.

 Live Communications

-The expedition truck that was used as transport during the sample-taking portion of the expedition was also used to transmit live video and data online during the speed race.
+The expedition truck serving as transportation during the sample-taking portion of the expedition was also used to transmit live video and data during the coast to Pole record-setting attempt.
 The communication system employed two Iridium Pilot systems and a remote camera rig.
+This enabled the expedition cinematographer and photographer, Paddy Scott, to conduct live interviews with the team while in the interior of Antarctica.
 The truck did not provide expedition support during the race to the Pole.

-Another aspect of live coverage was interactive visualizations, provided by global IT provider EMC Corporation, of data gathered on the expedition.